bihv/subtitle-translate-web/README.md

 ## Usage

-Once deployed, you can use web endpoint provided by Vercel.
-For example: https://your-vercel-endpoint
+Once deployed, you can use the web endpoint provided by Vercel.
+For example https://your-vercel-endpoint

 ## License